MikeS159/PCBreakTimer/README.md

   - Window positions - where the program is located when it is maximised
   - Popup messages - Turn on/off the option to have popups tell you when to take a break

 Please report any bugs you find.
+Source code to be released soon(ish)